hawire/Xubuntu-OS-24.04/Xubuntu_Report_Bitania_Updated.md

 ---

-## installation-step
+## Installation steps

-Hre are the installatiion steps
+Hre are the installatiion processes step by step

 ## Common Issues and Solutions